tue-datastewards/research-data-management-handbook/docs/before-research/dmp/dmp.md

 - [Data Management Resources](https://www.tue.nl/en/our-university/library/library-for-researchers-and-phds/research-data-management/before-research/data-management-costs)
   In this section, you address repository costs or any other data management-related expenses that may not be readily available within your institution or may require additional funding.

-If you need help with writing your DMP, contact [**rdmsupport@tue.nl**](https://www.tue.nl/en/our-university/library/library-for-researchers-and-phds/research-data-management/rdm-themes/data-management-plan).
-The data stewards of the RDM support team can help you by reviewing, co-writing, and/or providing feedback on your DMP.
+If you need help with writing your DMP, please [contact us](/docs/contact.md).

 ## Tools and Further Reading